 Sarcophagus with incorrupt body of St. Leopold Bogdan Mandic shall be on a route from Padua, Italy to the birth - place of St. Leopold, Herceg Novi in Montenegro from Thursday, September 14 to Tuesday, September 19.
 While travelling, body shall remain in several Croatian Archdioceses, and Dubrovnik is one of them.
-The relic of incorrupt body of St. Leopold shall be exposed in the Capuchin Monastery and shrine of Our Lady of Mercy in Gospino polje on Saturday and Sunday, September 16 & 17.

 In Jubilee Holy Year of 1900th Anniversary of the Death on the Cross of our Saviour Jesus, that began in April 1933 and ended in April 1934, parishioners of Medjugorje parish, together with their parish priest Fr.
 Bernardin Smoljan, decided to do something that Holy Father Pius XI and local bishop Fr.
 Alojzije Mišić were advising them to do.
 It did not take them a lot to decide, and one evening, at the meeting of the parishioners held on January 21, 1934, they decided the following: